PrintNinja - online printing made easy for creators

 Hardcover & Casebound Cover File Template

-- Calculate your page height and page width:
+Calculate your total cover height and total cover width:

-- Add 0.8” to your file for the foldover.
+- Add 0.8 inches to both the top and bottom (1.6 inches total) of the new page height for the foldover.
 This area is printed, folded over, and glued to the inside of the greyboard case to hold everything together.
-You can learn more about this process on our hardcover and casebound binding page.
-We recommend filling in as much of the space as possible, even though most of it will not be visible.
+You can learn more about this process on our Hardcover and Casebound Binding We recommend extending your artwork to the edge of the foldover area, even though most of it will not be visible.

-- Add 0.4” to your file for the hinge.
+- Add 0.4 inches to the new page width for the hinge.
 The hinge is the area on each side of the spine that allows the book to open without causing damage to the cover or spine.

 Hardbound Cover Template Example